-(1) Rather than the creation being spoken into existence from nothing by the word of Almighty God, as affirmed in the Scriptures (Genesis 1:1; Psalm 33:6-9; Hebrews 11:3), the Apocrypha has God creating the world out of “formless matter” (Wisdom of Solomon 11:17).
+Creation Contradiction: Rather than the creation being spoken into existence from nothing by the word of Almighty God, as affirmed in the Scriptures (Gen. 1:1; Psa.
+33:6-9; Heb.
+11:3), the Apocrypha has God creating the world out of “formless matter” (Wisdom of Solomon 11:17).

-(2) According to the prophet Jeremiah, Nebuchadnezzar burned Jerusalem on the tenth day, fifth month, of the nineteenth year of his reign (Jeremiah 52:12-13).
-Subsequent to this, both the prophet and his scribe, Baruch, were taken into Egypt (43:6-7).
-According to the Apocrypha, however, at this very time Baruch was in Babylon (Baruch 1:1-2).
+Where Was Baruch?
+According to the prophet Jeremiah, Nebuchadnezzar burned Jerusalem on the tenth day, fifth month, of the nineteenth year of his reign (Jer.
+52:12-13).
+Subsequent to this, both the prophet and his scribe, Baruch, were taken into Egypt (Jer.
+43:6-7).
+At this same time, the Apocrypha claims that Baruch was actually in Babylon (Baruch 1:1-2).

 The moral tone of the Apocrypha is far below that of the Bible.
 Note some examples:

-(3) The murder of the men of Shechem (Genesis 34), an act of violence which is condemned in the Scriptures (cf. 49:6-7), is commended and is described as an act of God (Judith 9:2-9).
+Murder Applauded: The murder of the men of Shechem (Gen. 34), an act of violence which is condemned in the Scriptures (cf. Gen. 49:6-7), is commended and is described as an act of God (Judith 9:2-9).